 We’re the OilTanking Joliet facility, we’re located just a couple miles south of the village of Channahon.
 We’re a bulk chemical facility.
 We handle barge, rail, just liquid chemical.
 We ship out by tank truck.

 The MAUI unit is a portable access system to get on top of either rail cars or trucks.
-This unit is designed with the four rail cage to get on top of trucks and enclose the hatch area.
+This unit is designed with four rail cages to get on top of trucks and enclose the hatch area.

 We put it in place, we chock the wheels on the truck and then we would set the supports here so that the trailer doesn’t move.
 Then after that, we would adjust the height of the ladder.
 Lower the ladder in place adjusts it to a place where it snaps into place, then I can climb up to the top of the trailer.
 Our system is self-supporting, meaning it does not have to rest on the rail car of the truck and it’s important because the top of the trucks are not always flat.
 Sometimes they have grading and it’s flat, sometimes it’s not flat.
 So being self-supporting, we don’t have to worry about tipping over and unstable for the operator.